 A sandstone block within the inner horseshoe of stones at Stonehenge, which today lies underneath the fallen upright of the tallest trilithon.

-The Altar Stone is of a different geology to all the other stones, being calcareous sandstone, probably from south Wales.
+The Altar Stone is of a different geology from all the other stones, being a type of sandstone known to have been brought from south-east Wales.
 We do not know whether it once stood upright or was always horizontal.
 The 17th-century architect Inigo Jones seems to have been the first to call it the Altar Stone.

 Someone who studies or collects ancient artefacts and archaeological sites in order to gain knowledge about the past.